MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 #### Status Codes

-This CID uses Generic Status Codes (see Use of Status Codes in Section 9.4.5 of [LINK](TBD)).
+This CID uses Generic Status Codes (see Use of Status Codes in Section 9.4.5 of the public USB MBIM standard).

 ### MBIM_CID_MS_DEVICE_SLOT_MAPPINGS

 #### Description

-This CID sets or returns the device-slot mappings (i.e. the executor-slot mappings).
+This CID sets or returns the device-slot mappings (in other words the executor-slot mappings).

 ##### Query